 Most of the tested hoses are made of PVC (Polyvinyl Chloride), which is considered as a toxic plastic that contains BPA, phthalates, and organotins, and all these toxins can hamper reproductive and hormonal development.

-Thirty-Eight percent of the hoses also have antimony and bromine chemicals that can cause kidney, thyroid, and liver damage with extended exposure.
+Thirty-eight percent of the hoses also have antimony and bromine chemicals that can cause kidney, thyroid, and liver damage with extended exposure.

-What Should You Look For in a Garden Hose?
+What Should You Look For In a Garden Hose?

 When you looking at different garden hoses, here are four of the most important things to keep in mind:

 Non-Toxic Garden Hoses.
-Do they really work?
+Do They Really Work?

 Many little kids like to drink water from the garden hose, especially during hot summer days.
 But, the fact is, water from the hose is not safe at all to drink.
 Even, it is not good for your pets, and the garden hose may transport dangerous chemicals to produce in your garden.
 If you or your loved ones are drinking from the hose, then stop immediately.
 The garden hose has ported all kinds of toxic chemicals.

 You can look for a garden hose that contains a lead-free label.
 This label ensures that the hose does not deliver lead content water so, it may be safe for children and pets to drink water from garden hoses, and these lead-free hoses can reduce landing lead in your backyard.
-However, make sure to let go some of the initial water from the garden hose before drinking.
+However, make sure to let go of some of the initial water from the garden hose before drinking.

 Top 3 Drinking Water Safe Garden Hoses